 - Coating may feel different to some players

-4. GHS Precision Flatwound (Stainless Steel):
+4. GHS Precision Flatwound (Stainless Steel)

 GHS Precision Flatwound strings are favored by jazz and blues guitarists for their smooth feel and mellow tone.
 The stainless steel construction ensures durability and corrosion resistance.
-These strings are perfect for players looking for a vintage sound with modern reliability.
+These guitar strings are perfect for players looking for a vintage sound with modern reliability.

 Pros: